mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/entity-manager.md

 JSON.stringify(order); // throws, raw value cannot be serialized
 ```

+Using `raw()` with BigInt type currently only works with PostgresQL and MySQL.

 ## Upsert

 We can use `em.upsert()` create or update the entity, based on whether it is already present in the database.
 This method performs an `insert on conflict merge` query ensuring the database is in sync, returning a managed entity instance.
 The method accepts either `entityName` together with the entity `data`, or just entity instance.